- Research article

 None of the authors has to declare any financial or non-financial interests.

 DN and BEP performed the experiments.
 CPB provided patients’ material and clinical data.
 CPB and RK designed the research, DN and RK analyzed the data and wrote the paper.
 All authors read and approved the final manuscript.

 Dominik Nann, Christoph P Berg contributed equally to this work.

 Electronic supplementary material

-Additional file 1: ROC curves for IgG- and IgM antibodies to the β- and γ-subunit of F1F0-ATPase analysed with 59 sera from PBC patients without therapy and sera from 41 healthy controls.
+Additional file 1: Figure S1.
+ROC curves for IgG- and IgM antibodies to the β- and γ-subunit of F1F0-ATPase analysed with 59 sera from PBC patients without therapy and sera from 41 healthy controls.
 (DOC 46 KB)

 About this article

 Nann, D., Berg, C.P., Preuß, B.E. et al. Analysis of the clinical relevance of antimitochondrial antibodies to the β- and γ-subunits of the F1F0-ATPase in patients with primary biliary cirrhosis.
 BMC Gastroenterol 12, 152 (2012). https://doi.org/10.1186/1471-230X-12-152